apache/royale-docs/create-an-application/application-tutorial/data.md

 # The data model

-Since the goal of this application is to display a list of commits to the Royale GitHub repos, the data the application will work with must include that list of commits.
-For large projects, the model is often built in a separate class and source file so it can be separately developed, documented, and maintained (maybe by other team members), but to get something up quickly, it can be easier to just stick a few variables in the main application file in a script block like this:
+Since the goal of this application is to display a list of commits to the Royale GitHub repositories (repos), the data the application will work with must include that list of commits.
+The application will query GitHub for the information, place what GitHub provides in a data structure, and then connect that data structure to components in the user interface that can display it.

+For large projects, the model is often built in a separate class and source file so it can be separately developed, documented, and maintained (maybe by other team members).
+But to get something up quickly, we are going to just stick a few variables in the main application file in a script block.

+First we create the data structure, in this case an array, to hold the information we get from GitHub:

 ```
 <fx:Script>